aws-samples/aws-emr-utilities/utilities/https-emr-ui/README.md

 This package contains a script that will secure YARN, Tez, Spark and Hadoop UIs uxing nginx and the encryption artifacts upload to Amazon S3 when enabling EMR In Transit Encryption: <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-data-encryption-options.html#emr-encryption-intransit>

+This script is only supported for EMR versions 5.33+ or 6.3+

 ## Installation

 1. Ensure the cluster is configured with in-transit encryption enabled as part of EMR Security configs.
 The script uses the artifacts provided in the s3 bucket.